-Healthcare service providers have seen anywhere between 3-5 percent of net revenues lost as a result of claim rejections by Medicare, Medicaid and other insurance providers.
-Year 2014 statistics showed that that up to 25 percent of claims submitted to insurance companies were turned down because of errors that could easily be identified and managed.
+Healthcare service providers have seen anywhere between 3-5 percent of net revenues lost as a result of claim rejections by Medicare, Medicaid, and other insurance providers.
+The year 2014 statistics showed that up to 25 percent of claims submitted to insurance companies were turned down because of errors that could easily be identified and managed.

-One of the important mistakes or misunderstanding in the Revenue Cycle Management process is that denials and rejections are mentioned in the same breath!
-There is a difference-
+One of the important mistakes or misunderstandings in the Revenue Cycle Management process is that denials and rejections are mentioned in the same breath!
+There is a difference:

 - Rejected Claims – those that do not meet the specific data requirements or the basic format necessary are rejected.
 The rejected claims are not processed because they are not considered to have been “received” by the payer, and thus do not make it into the adjudication system.
 A rejected claim can be resubmitted when the error (or errors) is corrected appropriately.
 It’s important to note that beneficiaries of a rejected claim cannot be held liable because the services were never actually billed.
 However, some rejections are not appealable given if they have been rejected on the first instance of posting a claim.

 - Denied claims – they have been received by the adjudication system of the payer, and cannot be resubmitted because the payment determination has already been decided upon.
 A denied claim can, however, be appealed by the request of the payer to necessitate the proper modifications, additional required documents, etc.

 The processes necessary to effectively overturn the ruling of rejection is different from that of denial.
 Understand how this would translate into losses?

 - Suffering the increased costs of appealing the denial.
 Also, reduced reimbursement from many players impacts income generation